top of page

 Additional Tips and Considerations

-• In general, mealybugs directly damage the health condition of plants by sucking plant sap and the excretion of honeydew, which induces sooty molds that inhibit photosynthesis.
+• Mealybugs directly damage the health condition of plants by sucking plant sap and the excretion of honeydew, which induces sooty molds that inhibit photosynthesis.

 Conclusion